-If you're unsure which size hair straightener is best for you, follow Bertin's tip: "Smaller plates are better for short hair, whereas larger plates are better for longer hair.”
-He added that the plate size won’t really affect the finished product, but it will affect the speed at which you get there.
+“Smaller plates are better for short hair, whereas larger plates are better for longer hair,” says Bertin.
+However, the plate size won’t really affect the finished product, but it will affect the speed at which you get there, according to Bertin.

-Jones-Muñoz is a fan of smaller 1-inch or 1.5-inch plates.
-He said once the plate gets to above 2 inches wide, there’s less versatility and less of a chance that you’ll move the straightener “quick enough without burning the hair.”
+Once plates get to 2 inches wide or above, there’s less versatility and less chance that you’ll move the straightener quick enough without burning the hair, according to Jones-Muñoz.

-If you’re looking to use a flat iron for curls and beach waves, Jones-Muñoz also recommended flat irons with rounded backs that allow you to curl your hair onto the back of the straightener without much tug and pull.
+If you’re looking to use a flat iron for curls and beach waves, consider using flat irons with rounded edges that allow you to curl your hair onto the back of the straightener without much tug and pull, says Jones-Muñoz.

-“If you’re using it for a quick touch-up or once a month, then you could go with something that’s a little less expensive,” he said.
+“If you’re using it for a quick touch-up or once a month, then you could go with something that’s a little less expensive,” Jones-Muñoz says.
 More durable straighteners (like those with titanium plates) are on the pricier side, but they will be less likely to wear and chip with frequent use.

-Flat irons typically feature different ways to select and maintain your desired temperature — and some methods are easier to read than others.
-Our experts agreed that flat irons should equip a button or knob that easily displays the temperature you’re using.
-Harvey recommended flat irons with a digital display, which indicate the exact temperature the irn reaches and any fluctuations.
+Our experts agree that flat irons should have a button or knob that displays the temperature you’re using.
+Harvey recommends flat irons with a digital display, which indicates the exact temperature the iron reaches and any fluctuations.